 The Manhattan School of Music, which is situated on Manhattan’s Upper West Side, is a competitive setting that provides its students with a variety of beneficial options.
-The 1917-founded conservatory is well-known for its jazz program, which has produced a lengthy list of accomplished alumni, including Herbie Hancock, Hugh Masakela, Harry Connick, Jr., and Herbie Mann.
+The 1917-founded conservatory is well-known for its jazz program, which has produced a lengthy list of accomplished alumni, including Herbie Hancock, Hugh Masekela, Harry Connick, Jr., and Herbie Mann.

 The conservatory offers more than simply jazz, though.
-The New York City Philharmonic, the Metropolitan Opera, and the Lincoln Center Jazz Orchestra all have members on the Manhattan School of Music faculty, who oversee the school’s top-notch programs.
+The New York City Philharmonic, the Metropolitan Opera, and the Lincoln Center Jazz Orchestra all have members on the Manhattan School of Music faculty who oversee the school’s top-notch programs.